socnetv/app/docs/ARCHITECTURAL_REFACTORING_ROADMAP.md

 ---

-## WS15 — Cancellation & Progress-Dialog Unification
+## WS15 — App Responsiveness Contract (Dispatch, Cancellation, Busy-Guard & Parallelization)

 Roadmap: [`docs/roadmaps/roadmap_ws15_cancellation_progress_unification.md`](roadmaps/roadmap_ws15_cancellation_progress_unification.md)

-Split off from WS5 (A5's cancellation plumbing turned out to be inert in practice — a threading/ signal-delivery bug, not a `Matrix` bug) and WS7 (the progress-dialog-duplication finding, which shares the same root cause).
-Three pieces: make cancellation delivery actually work (atomic flag + `Qt::DirectConnection`), retire the redundant linear progress-dialog system in favor of the faster indeterminate one, and fix a live, reproducible crash (graph mutation racing an in-flight background computation) found during the same investigation.
-Just created, not started.
+Split off from WS5 (A5's cancellation plumbing turned out to be inert in practice — a threading/ signal-delivery bug, not a `Matrix` bug) and WS7 (the progress-dialog-duplication finding, which shares the same root cause), then reorganized (2026-08-05) around an explicit 4-property "responsiveness contract" — non-blocking dispatch, working cancellation, busy-guard coverage, and internal parallelization where the algorithm allows it — checked independently per operation, so fixing one property doesn't get mistaken for having fixed all four (as happened with #52's "comprehensive" cancel fix in v3.4, which silently regressed under `runGraphOperationAsync`).

 ---

 # Priorities

-1. **WS15** — cancellation & progress-dialog unification.
-P1 (cancellation delivery) and P2 (global
+1. **WS15** — app responsiveness contract.
+P1 (cancellation delivery) and P2 (global busy guard,
-   busy guard, closing a live crash) both done and live-verified.
-Only P3 (linear progress-dialog retirement) remains — lower urgency, no bug attached, kept prioritised here to close out the workstream.
+   closing a live crash) both done and live-verified.
+P3's Phase 1 (Group C — 18 unwrapped graph-mutating call sites, incl. filters) done and live-verified; Phases 2-5 not started.
+P4's audit (parallelization, across all long-running `Graph::` operations) done; implementation not started.
 2. **WS5** — matrices.
 A1, A2.0, A2 (APSP storage migration), A3 (contiguous storage), A5
    (cancellation-aware algebra kernels — plumbing done, delivery fix now WS15's), and A7 (golden coverage, via WS6.7) all done, real measured speedups throughout.
 Only A4 and A6 remain, each